Sukhrobjon/Charity-Tracker/README.md

     * [ ] AJAX requests for POST/PUT/DELETE requests - Server-side rendering for GET requests.
     * [ ] No jQuery
     * [ ] Use an external API

+- You can check out the [documentatoin](https://sukhrobjon.github.io/Charity-Tracker/) here